kthohr/gcem/README.md

 [![Documentation Status](https://readthedocs.org/projects/gcem/badge/?version=latest)](https://gcem.readthedocs.io/en/latest/?badge=latest)

-A PDF version is available [here](https://buildmedia.readthedocs.org/media/pdf/gcem/latest/gcem.pdf).
+A PDF version of the documentation is available [here](https://buildmedia.readthedocs.org/media/pdf/gcem/latest/gcem.pdf).

 ## Installation

-GCE-Math is a header-only library and does not require any additional libraries (beyond a C++11 compatible compiler).
+GCE-Math is a header-only library and does not require any additional libraries or utilities (beyond a C++11 compatible compiler).
 Simply add the header files to your project using:
 ```cpp
 #include "gcem.hpp"
 ```